Calendar

 CBEES organises seminars, conferences and workshops throughout the year.
 Every other Monday there is a higher seminar in research relevant to our field, and there is also a CBEES Annual Conference that attracts participants from multiple research fields, higher education institutions and countries.

-The 8th Annual Conference took place on 1-2 December 2022 at the Centre for Baltic and East European Studies (CBEES).
+The 9th Annual Conference will take place on 23-24 November 2023 at the Centre for Baltic and East European Studies (CBEES).
 Södertörn University, Stockholm, Sweden.

 Advanced seminars: